Custom CRM Development

 Go-live is the switch.
 By this point, the team has been using the new system for weeks.
 It is not a cliff edge; it is the removal of the safety net after everyone has confirmed they do not need it.

-Data Ownership and GDPR
+Data Ownership and Privacy

 What It Costs

-A custom CRM for a UK business with 10 to 100 employees typically costs between £15,000 and £60,000 for the initial build.
+A custom CRM for a business with 15 to 100 employees typically costs between £15,000 and £60,000 for the initial build.
 The range is wide because scope varies enormously.
 A focused contact-and-pipeline system with email integration sits at the lower end.
 A CRM with workflow automation, document generation, multi-system integrations, and complex role-based access sits at the upper end.

 Here is what drives the number up or down: